The Garden Grazer

 Get the Monthly NewsletterSubscribe here!

-If you are enjoying this vegan Chickpea Avocado Mash recipe for dips and sandwich, also check out:
+If you're enjoying this vegan Chickpea Avocado Mash recipe, also check out:

 • Avocado Veggie Sandwich